chriszs/pdf-parts/README.md

 # pdf-parts

-Like [Docsplit](https://documentcloud.github.io/docsplit/) but in JavaScript?
+Not at all like [Docsplit](https://documentcloud.github.io/docsplit/) but in JavaScript?
 Or something.
 Very WIP.